 I wonder how many of my followers have realized a lot of my posts are about coffee, or mention coffee, or have coffee as an ingredient, or mention books with coffee in them.
-I might have a coffee problem.
+Hmmmm, I might have a coffee problem.
 I promise, my fellow coffee lovers will want to try these dipped in a hot cup of coffee!

 Biscotti, though time-consuming, is pretty easy to make, and there are so many variations and flavors.
-I like it with nuts, without nuts, drizzled with chocolate, dipped in chocolate, topped with spices or nuts, I honestly don’t’ think I’ve ever tried a biscotti I didn’t like.
+I like it with nuts, without nuts, drizzled with chocolate, dipped in chocolate, or topped with spices or nuts, I honestly don’t think I’ve ever tried a biscotti I didn’t like.
 I even like citrus biscotti.

 To get the hard biscotti texture they require a second bake and a cooling period in between.
 They are perfect to make any day, but especially on a cold or rainy day.